 Berlin is the capital of Germany and one of Europe’s most dynamic cities.
-Located on the banks of the River Spree, it is famous for landmarks like the Brandenburg Gate, the Berlin Wall remnants and its diverse neighbourhoods such as Kreuzberg.
-Individuals working and travelling in Berlin will find a wide range of accommodation options, decent average Wi-Fi speeds and a lively, inspiring atmosphere that balances work and leisure.
+Located on the banks of the River Spree, it is famous for landmarks like the Brandenburg Gate, the Berlin Wall remnants and its diverse districts such as Kreuzberg.
+Individuals working remotely from Berlin will find a wide range of accommodation options, decent average Wi-Fi speeds and a lively, inspiring atmosphere that balances work and leisure.
 On the whole, Berlin balances time spent in front of the laptop with city life, along with plenty of green spaces, diverse food options and cultural experiences.

 Popular areas to stay for working remotely in Berlin include Kreuzberg, Neukolln and Prenzlauer Berg.